 Workflow definition

-You need to create a workflow definition in order to define how workflows work.
-In Casewhere Admin, navigate to Workflow Definitions to set up workflow definitions for your solutions.
-From here, you can create, edit and manage workflow definitions like any product resource.
+Workflow definitions specify how workflows operate in Casewhere.
+In Casewhere Admin, navigate to Workflow Definitions to create, edit, and manage workflow definitions like any product resource.

 Create workflow definition